ThorbenKuck/NetCom2/README.md

 A.B.C.D

-A is a breaking, major releas (feature-change)
+A is a breaking, major release (feature-change)
-B is a non-breaking for normal use, potentially breaking for custom Instances, major release (feature-extention)
+B is a non-breaking for normal use, potentially breaking for custom Instances, major release (feature-extension)
 C is a non-breaking, minor release (bug-fix)
 D is a non-breaking, security release

 Also there is a NIGHTLY branch, for the inpatient.

 ### Current State

+0.4.1.0_BETA
+ * Further Documentation
+ * Improved Thread-Safety and Performance
+ * Preparations for release candidate 1.0.0.0
+ * Added some tests
+ * Improved upon the advanced RMI API
+ * Small Bug-Fixes

 0.4.0.0_BETA (Release 11.01.2017)
  * Further Documentation